tmielke/fuse-demos/JBoss-Fuse/jaas-login-module-example-6.1/readme.md

       5 karaf                io.fabric8.jaas.ZookeeperLoginModule
 ```

-- add a sample user to the new ZookeeperLoginModule definition:
+- Add a sample user to the new ZookeeperLoginModule definition:

 ```
   jaas:manage --index 5